commfish/adfggraph/README.md

 This theme creates a graph template for ADF\&G biologists, biometricians, and scientists to create a uniform graph output style that conforms with ADF\&G publication standards.
 The theme contains one function: theme_adfg, which can be added to a ggplot object to set the theme.
 This theme was created in collaboration with the ADF\&G reproducibility crew and publication team, to create uniform and professional ADF\&G figures.
-This work is heavily based on Andrew Padilla's theme\_adfg draft code (I even stole the name) and theme\_crisp by Justin Priest.
+This work is heavily based on Andrew Padilla's theme\_adfg draft code and theme\_crisp by Justin Priest.
 The majority of this code was written by Padilla and Priest.

 This theme is still under review.